electricimp/Promise/README.md

 * .all(*series*)
    This method executes promises in parallel and resolves when they are all done.
 It returns a promise that resolves with an array of the resolved promise value or rejects with first rejected paralleled promise value.

-   For example on our smart weather station we need to read metrics from multiple sensors, then send it on server.
+   For example on our smart weather station we need to read metrics from multiple sensors, then send it to server.
 Method `.all()` returns promise and it resolved only when all metrics are collected:

     ```squirrel
     Promise.all([getTemperature, getBarometer, getHumidity])